 MCJAS supports and participates in the development of comprehensive, community based systems of care for children and families.
 The system is committed to providing high quality services which focuses on individual children and families, and addressing the problem of juvenile delinquency.
 Safe streets and non-violent neighborhoods are essential in order to make a positive difference in the lives of our children and their families.

 The Attention Center’s primary goal is to carry out the mandates as set forth by the Ohio Revised Code, which is to provide safe, secure, and humane temporary custody of youth held by the Juvenile Courts.
 Youth are held for a short time pending a hearing, and possibly longer if serving a sentence by a court or while arrangements are being made for placement elsewhere.
 The three attention centers are operated the same to maintain consistency throughout the system and so that youth understand the expectations of staff in each center.
 At times, youth are sent from one center to another for safety and security reasons and this consistency makes this transition easier for youth.
+The Stark Attention Center and Louis Tobin Attention Center can both receive male and female youth from the community, however they primarily house male youth.
+Female youth are transported to the Tuscarawas Attention Center which only houses female youth.
 The focus of the attention centers is learning responsibility for individual behavior.
 We at MCJAS use the term “attention” center because we don’t just detain youth while they are with us.
 Instead, we give them positive attention they possibly lack in their lives in an effort to help them make better choices in the future.